Best mouse pads for gaming in 2026: the fabric and hard-top mats I prefer to game on

 ❌ You're simply looking for something cheap: While the granularity of choice on offer here makes the SteelSeries QCK Performance mats the very best, if all you need is something cheap but excellent, the Corsair MM100 has you covered.

 Choices, choices.
 Mouse pad feel is a very subjective thing, so choosing the right one for you can be more of a headache than it first appears.
 Luckily, the SteelSeries QcK Performance mouse pad comes in a variety of flavours, offering Smooth, Balance, and Speed options along with Large and XL sizes.
-Choice is important, and that combined with the excellent build quality on offer means the SteelSeries QcK Performance is the best mouse pad you can buy right now.
+Choice is important, and combined with the excellent build quality on offer, means the SteelSeries QcK Performance is the best mouse pad you can buy right now.

-For those who prefer a slippy, smooth-as-glass-without-actually-being-glass feel, the nylon Smooth option is made for you.
+For those who prefer a slippery, smooth-as-glass-without-actually-being-glass feel, the nylon Smooth option is made for you.
 Our Jacob Fox, however, fell for the Control option, which uses a textured polyester surface to grip the underside of your mouse with supreme accuracy.

-The edges are held together with low-profile stitching, a marked improvement over the original model that means not only should the edges hold together well over time, but they don't have an uncomfortable raised edge.
+The edges are held together with low-profile stitching, a marked improvement over the original model that means not only should the edges hold together well over time, but they also don't have an uncomfortable raised edge.
 It's the little things that make a good mouse pad, and the attention to detail here is excellent.

 However, whichever you pick, you'll have to pay for it.
-At $40/£40 per pad the SteelSeries QcK Performance range is fairly pricey, but given the options on offer and the build quality overall, it still feels worth it.
+At $40/£40 per pad, the SteelSeries QcK Performance range is fairly pricey, but given the options on offer and the build quality overall, it still feels worth it.
 It might be pricier than your standard mouse pad, but if you want the very best you can buy when it comes to a fabric surface, this is it right here.

 Read our full SteelSeries QCK Performance mouse pad review.